 BUSM is distinguished by its programs in cardiovascular diseases, cancer, pulmonary disease, human genetics, dermatology, arthritis, geriatrics, Alzheimer’s disease, Parkinson’s disease, public health, law and medicine, and medical ethics, among others.
 Boston University School of Medicine continues to provide the leadership for the Framingham Heart Study, the largest epidemiological study in the world.
-As a leading medical research institution, BUSM received $865 million in total grant awards in 2019 and ranked #29 in research and #43 in primary care in the 2021 US News and World Report rankings of the nation’s best graduate schools.
+As a leading medical research institution, BUSM is ranked #30 in research and #41 in primary care in the 2021 US News and World Report rankings of the nation’s best graduate schools.
 The BU School of Public Health is currently ranked #8 in the nation, with an emphasis on global health, maternal and children health and health policy.
 The medical school, in partnership with Boston Medical Center, continues to build BioSquare, a 16-acre state-of-the-art biomedical research and business park, next to its campus in the South End.
 BioSquare provides BUSM with an additional 2.5 million square feet of research space.
 There is a particular emphasis on interdisciplinary research programs featuring investigators from the School of Medicine collaborating with investigators at the other medical campus schools (Public Health and Dentistry), our principle teaching hospital (Boston Medical Center), and the Charles River Campus of Boston University.
-These collaborative projects often focus on urban health problems, health disparities, and issues of health care delivery to vulnerable populations and underserved communities.
+These collaborative projects often focus on health disparities, and issues of health care delivery to vulnerable populations and underserved communities.